cmu-sei/juneberry/docs/specs/tuning_configuration_specification.md

 ### hyperparameter_name
 This string describes a property inside a Juneberry model config that you would like the tuner to adjust during tuner trials.
-Examples of such properties include (but are not limited to) 'batch_size', 'epochs', and 'model_architecture'.
+Examples of such properties include root level properties, such as "batch_size" and "epochs", and nested properties, such as "pytorch.lr_schedule_args.gamma" and "model_architecture.args.num_classes".

 ### kwargs
 This stanza contains all the arguments to pass in to the sampling function during its construction.